xrf/thesis/src/angular-momentum-coupling.md

   - The summation is performed over all half-integers $k_i$ subject to the following constraints:

      1. $m_1 + k_2 - k_3 = m_2 + k_3 - k_1 = m_3 + k_1 - k_2 = 0$
-     2. Argument of all factorials involving $k_i$ must be nonnegative integers.
+     2. Argument of every factorial involving $k_i$ must be a nonnegative integer.

   - $\Delta(j_1\ j_2\ j_3)$ is the **triangle coefficient**: